MGL c.43B, § 13 Exercise of powers and functions by municipalities

 City and town bylaws

 Check with your City or Town Clerk to see if your municipal code includes an ordinance about domestic partnerships.
-People in committed relationships who meet the criteria established by the City or Town are provided an opportunity by the bylaws of some municipalities to register at the office of the Clerk, obtain a certificate attesting to their status, and share in certain rights and benefits conferred under the bylaws.
+People in committed relationships who meet the criteria established by the City or Town are provided an opportunity to register at the office of the Clerk, obtain a certificate attesting to their status, and share in certain rights and benefits conferred under the bylaws.
+Not all cities and towns have domestic partnership ordinances.
 Specific bylaws are listed below.

 Arlington, Town Bylaws, Title I, Article 23 "Domestic partnerships"